maubanel/GMS2-4-Directions/acceleration/README.md

 ##### `Step 6.`\|`4DIR`| :small_orange_diamond: :small_blue_diamond:

 Now we want to add a force to the player each frame so they accelerate and don't hit their maximum speed right away.
-Open up **obj_player_accelerate_4Dir** and add a variable called `p_force` to the script and set it to a very small number like `0.1`.
+Open up **obj_player_accelerate_4Dir | Create** event add a variable called `p_force` to the script and set it to a very small number like `0.1`.
 It will run every frame so 60 times a second.

 ![add p_force to player create event](images/addForce.png)